jrreed83/thebitstream/content/posts/binary-serialization-in-zig/index.md

 `transmuteSlice` isn't returning creating a new slice, it's reinterpreting the memory in `[]T` as a `[]u8`.
 Think of it as the slice equivalent of pointer casting.

 Let's see it in action.
-Here's a program that does what I described at the beginning: write chunks of floating point values to a binary file.
-To verify that the file writing worked correctly, I read the data back in from the file and compared it to the original "parent" array I used for the writes.
+Here's a program that write chunks of floating point values to a binary file.
+To verify that the file writing worked correctly, I read the data back in from the filev and compared it to the original "parent" array I used for the writes.
 Zig's `read` standard library implementation is like `write`, it only accepts byte slices.

 ```zig {linenos=true}